-- Reckless driving, whether speeding or not paying attention to road signs, or not obeying road signs.
+- Reckless driving, whether speeding, not paying attention to, or not obeying road signs

 - Failure to stop at a traffic light or stop signal.